20 Best Things to Do in Kitty Hawk, NC

 8210 Bodie Island Lighthouse Rd, Nags Head, NC

 Bodie Island Lighthouse is a historic landmark located in North Carolina.
 The site is popular among tourists for its beautiful views and interesting history.
-The lighthouse was built in 1847 and is one of the oldest structures in the state.
+The lighthouse was built in 1847 and is one of the state's oldest structures.
 Visitors can climb to the top of the lighthouse for a panoramic view of the area.
-The Bodie Island Lighthouse is one of many beautiful lighthouses along the Carolina coast.
-It’s a great place to spend an afternoon exploring the history and beauty of North Carolina.

-14. Stop and Smell the Roses at the Elizabethan Gardens
+14. Stop and smell the roses at the Elizabethan Gardens

 Photo Credit; Jason Schronce